dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] bees showing in jei too early
 - [ ] fire doesn't go away when you die visually
 - [ ] unification errors
+- [ ] fix chapter 1 advancement page icons so it fits in one page height

 ### CI